bswck/configzen/README.md

 Manage configuration with pydantic.

 > [!Warning]
-> _configzen_ is currently under huge refactoring to work with pydantic v2.
+> configzen is currently under huge refactoring to work with pydantic v2.
 > The API is subject to change.

 It's important to keep your configuration safe and consistent.
-Give a shot to _configzen_, because it:
+Give a shot to configzen, because it:

 ⭐ Supports **Python 3.8 or above**,<br>
 ⭐ Is **fully typed**,<br>